thomashustache/platform/README.md

 <img src = "references/accelerated_optimstep_3_reward-1.0.gif" width=1000 height=auto>
 </p>
 <p align = "center">
 Gif 2 - Policy learned with the QPAMDP algorithm.
 Reward = 1 at the end of the third loop.
-The agent learned how to make the second jump.
+The agent learned how to jump from one platform to another.
 </p>

 ## 7. Observations and tracks of improvements